Ilse Vaessen

 Ilse Vaessen (born 15 April 1986) is a Dutch badminton player.
 Her international career has been hindered by a severe knee injury.
 She now is the manager of the "topbadminton" department of the Dutch Badminton Association "Badminton Nederland".
-She still plays at the highest level club team competition in doubles for her club BV Almere in the Dutch Eredivisie (Premier Division).
+She used to play at the highest level club team competition in doubles for her club BV Almere in the Dutch Eredivisie (Premier Division).